Updated: April 15, 2020

 He hired an experienced cook to run his kitchen.
 He also has an accountant in his payroll who takes care of his books.
 And a cafeteria manager to supervise everyone, including the training of his service staff.

-As a business owner, you should always focus on revenue-generating activities rather than wasting time in “less-essential” tasks which you could just easily outsource to others.
+As a business owner, you should focus on revenue-generating activities rather than on tasks, which you could just easily outsource or delegate to others.

 My friend above asked his mother to come up with the business name, hired a graphic designer friend to do his logo, paid his brother to process the business registration, and treated me to free lunch in exchange for photographs of his food to use in the menu.